Rosuav/ThirdSquare/README.md

 point on the globe, but MUST carry a single zone map, and ideally, it should be impractical for anyone to board a vehicle, ride, and then disembark, all within a single location.
 The system MAY assume that a second touch in the location of the latest touch on is a cancellation rather than a short trip.
+Note that using the same location ID for multiple routes is acceptable as long as no route ever exits a location and then reenters it, all while heading toward the same target location; this could confuse location descriptors.
+In other words, it's fine to exit a location, go to the terminus, then start a return journey that goes into the same location in the opposite direction; but not to loop around and hit the same place again after leaving it... it may be safer to deem the entire loop as a single location, although this is NOT RECOMMENDED.

 Locations SHOULD be identified in a service-specific way, such that bus, train, and tram locations in near proximity are still distinguishable.
 This allows for